Weighted Blankets in Autism: Useful for Sleep?

 In our experience, weighted sensory blankets can be a good option for children who require sensory input in order to aid in motor regulation, relaxation, and maintaining attention.
 They are definitely worth trying, particularly during daytime activities that involve maintaining a seated posture and attention for more than 5 minutes.

-Below are some of the best weighted blankets for children with sensory needs.
+Click here to see some of the best weighted blankets for children with sensory needs.
 Note that these vary in size to fit toddlers to adolescents.
+We suggest also checking out our reviews of sensory toys that are great for kids with sensory needs.